Tipu rebellion: Aftermath

-On 24 April 1641, the governor and bishop sent Bartolomé de Fuensalida, Juan de Estrada, Bartolomé de Becerril, and Martín Tejero (all Franciscans), with 500 pesos for a six-month (peaceful) reducción, and instructions to relieve Bacalar's secular priest of his post.
-At Bacalar, it was determined that Fuensalida and Estrada continue on to Tipu, that Becerril focus on coastal settlements, and that Tejero remain in the villa.
+Accordingly, Zapata and the bishop of Merida despatched the Franciscan friars Bartolomé de Fuensalida, Juan de Estrada, Bartolomé de Becerril, and Martín Tejero, on 24 April 1641, with 500 pesos for a six-month reduccion, and instructions to replace Bacalar's secular priest.
+The friars reached the villa soon, and there determined that Fuensalida and Estrada continue on to Tipu, that Becerril resettle deserted villages on the coast, and that Tejero remain behind to fill in as parish priest.

-Fuensalida and Estrada, with 21 Maya servants and guides, never made it to Tipu, despite their earnest endeavours.
-In May or June 1641, the friars reached the former site of Zaczuz (a reducción settlement near Tipu, which had been deserted), where they (unsuccessfully) negotiated for their reception at Tipu.
-On 2 July 1641, they were led to Hubelna (an unauthorised hamlet of former Zaczuz residents).
-On 3 July 1641, the friars were met by a Tipuan–Itzaen war party, who made it clear that the friars were not welcome in Tipu, whereupon the friars were (forcibly) escorted back towards Bacalar.
-Fuensalida promptly reported their failure, advising the governor that a militarised reducción was the only viable option to quell the revolt.
-The governor recalled the friars, however, citing his lack of authority from the Spanish Crown for a military campaign.
+Fuensalida and Estrada, with 21 Maya carriers and guides, never made it to Tipu, however, despite their best endeavours.
+By June, the friars had reached Zaczuz, a former reduccion settlement (now deserted), and the last stop on the overland route from Bacalar to Tipu (via the New and Old rivers).
+As per custom, they here requested permission to continue on to Tipu, but to their surprise, were soundly rebuffed, and could not manage to negotiate their way to a friendly reception.
+On 2 July, they were instead led to Hubelna, an unauthorised hamlet of former Zaczuz residents.
+The next day, authorities from Tipu and Peten Itza, with an armed entourage, met the friars there and made it clear to them that they were most unwelcome in Tipu, whereupon Fuensalida and Estrada were escorted back onto the course to Bacalar.
+Once in the villa, Fuensalida promptly reported their failure, advising Zapata that a militant reduccion was now the only viable option to quell the revolt.
+The governor recalled the Franciscan friars and took no further action, citing a lack of authority to sanction an armed entrada to southern Bacalar.